You asked and we answered.

 1. Will there be an education component for managers about alternative work arrangements that promote their use?

 While there is a telecommuting policy currently in place and there are many positions across the university that would qualify to telecommute, it is not widely used.
 The committee working on this has developed some terrific resources for employees and managers to better support the use of alternative work arrangements.
-In addition to the proposed policy and procedures that will be out for comment, they are developing "how-to guidelines."
 We are planning a robust curriculum of management training for all these new policies as part of the new leadership development programming.

 The key to all these working is how the policies and programs come together.
 So, for example, having a "goal-based" performance review process begins to change the working relationship between employees and managers to focus more on outcomes.
 That begins to change thinking by both parties to be less about managing attendance or presence and more about managing results and that in turn helps open up alternative work options for how the work gets done.
 While we are focused now on the details of each particular proposal, the ultimate goal is how they all come together to create the kind of culture change we envision in the "Great Place" initiative.
 It's about working together to make VCU an even better place to work.